balihoo/style-library/_elements/navigational-hyperlink.md

 ---
 layout: post
-title: Text Box
+title: Navigation Hyperlink
-category: element
 ---

-Use this resizable text box when the user needs to type longer strings of free text (5+ words), or multiple lines of text.
-Text boxes are generally wider than text fields, wide enough to accommodate two or three rows of 60 characters.
-It could vary depending on the expected use of the box, but if you are unsure then 360 x 80 is probably a good default.
+These hyperlinks are used in page headers or workspace headers to allow the user to move to a different page.
+When one of these is clicked, revert any unsaved changes, throw away any selections or data entered into fields, and navigate to the desired page.

 Preview: